abahm/Chess.jl/README.md

 The goal is to create a reasonably performant chess engine, that can generate legal moves, and play with minimal interface (i.e. in the REPL).
 Bitboards are used to represent the state.
 This code is a learning exercise in both engine building, and performant Julia code, and is still "in progress".

+Please note - this is *not* the Chess.jl that is in the packages library!
+For Romstad's more complete chess package, see [romstad Chess.jl](https://github.com/romstad/Chess.jl).

 ## Playing a game in the REPL